Our Testing

 Aptitudes remain stable throughout your life

-Aptitudes are not interests, and unlike aptitudes, interests can change.
-It is unlikely that you would have the same interests at age thirty that you did when you were sixteen.
+Aptitudes are not the same as interests.
+Interests can change, but aptitudes don’t.
+It’s unlikely that you would have the same interests at age thirty that you did when you were sixteen.
 You would, however, have the same aptitudes at any age.
 Aptitudes are natural abilities, and our research has shown that a person’s scores remain fairly stable throughout their lifetime.
+The information you gain from aptitude testing can be used throughout your working life to plan your schooling, career, hobbies, and even retirement.